z1skgr/recursions.c/README.md

 2. Compile & Run

 ## Acknowledgements
-- This project was created for the requirements of the lesson Introduction to Computers.
+- This project was created for the requirements of the lesson Structured programming
 - First steps on learning C

 [^1]: The user can give different input  many times.